Coronavirus: Major airlines start requiring passengers to wear face masks on flights

 Delta Air Lines, United Airlines and JetBlue will start requiring passengers to wear masks as the airline industry struggles to stay afloat during the coronavirus pandemic.
-American Airlines and Southwest Airlines will make wearing masks mandatory on May 11.
+American Airlines, Southwest Airlines and Spirit Airlines will make wearing masks mandatory on May 11.

+Many airlines say if passengers forget to bring a mask, one will be provided.

 Eduardo Benavides and his family arrived at the Burbank Airport Sunday evening after visiting his mother in Las Vegas.
 He said they took precautions, wearing masks, gloves and using hand sanitizer.